spuder/OpenSpool/docs/index.md

 ## 🖨️ Printer Configuration

-Once openspool has joined your network, navigate to `openspool-xxxxxx.local` (where xxxxxx are the last 6 digits of the mac address).
-Or the ip address.
+Once openspool has joined your network, navigate to `openspool-xxxxxx.local`, or ip address (where xxxxxx are the last 6 digits of the mac address).

 {: .note-title }
 > Finding IP Address